PsychoLlama/bin-json/README.md

 ## Human support
 :collision: Find a bug?
 Submit an issue.

 :bulb: Have an idea?
 Also submit an issue.

-:thumbsup: Think I'm cool, or this project is cool? give it a star :sparkles:
+:thumbsup: Think I'm cool or this project is cool?
+Give it a star :sparkles: